Malcolm Atkin Military Research

 The AFPU soon established a reputation for gritty realism, earning the respect of the combat soldiers.
 Macdonald produced one of the finest documentary films of WW2 - the Oscar-wining Desert Victory in 1943 (directed by Roy Boultng), using thirty-two cameramen.
 Macdonald later explained 'They were allotted to the various divisions and ordered to go into action with the troops and film what they could.
 The terrific barrage, the tank battles and bayonet charges you see in the film were taken from every possible angle – in front of the men, behind them, at the side of them'.
 Some of the most atmospheric scenes were, however filmed at Pinewood Studios!

-The combat cameramen who went into battle armed only with their cameras and a .38 pistol. deserve the greatest respect.
-There are extraordinary stories of sergeant cameramen calmly cleaning and re-loading their camera on the beaches of Normandy, riding into action exposed on the backs of tanks, and taking part in commando landings in Greece.
+The combat cameramen who went into battle armed only with their cameras and a .38 revolver deserve the greatest respect.
+There are extraordinary stories of sergeant cameramen calmly cleaning and re-loading their camera on the beaches of Normandy, riding into action exposed on the backs of tanks, landing with the airborne forces at Arnhem and taking part in commando landings in Greece.
 They also recorded for posterity the first horrific scenes as the Nazi concentration camps were liberated.
-They produced some of the most iconic images of World War II and yet are rarely credited.
+The AFPU produced some of the most iconic images of World War II, at the cost of 23% in its unit strength killed in action, and yet are rarely credited.